 As an unreformed coffee addict I relish my home brew every day.
-To support my habit I have made a bang bang, or less vividly, a coffee grind waste bin.
+To support my habit I have made a bang bang, or more prosaically, a coffee grind waste bin.
 There are plenty on the market, all so sensible.
 I wanted something fun and distinctive.
 Here is the first one I made.
 A little bit cheeky eh?
 The base has playful “feet” to lift it off the bench.
 Many bangs later it is still going strong .

 Since then I have made bang bangs to order to suit the decor in different kitchens.